Heterophile antibody

-Heterophile antibodies are antibodies induced by external antigens (heterophile antigens).
+Heterophile antibodies are antibodies induced by external antigens that may be shared between species and are not well defined (heterophile antigens).
+They often have weak avidity for their targets.

 Some cross-react with self-antigens.
 For example, in rheumatic fever, antibodies against group A streptococcal cell walls can also react with (and thus damage) human heart tissues.
 These are considered heterophile antibodies.

 In clinical diagnosis, the heterophile antibody test specifically refers to a rapid test for antibodies produced against the Epstein-Barr virus (EBV), the causative agent of infectious mononucleosis.

 Heterophile antibodies can cause significant interference in any immunoassay.
 The presence of a heterophile antibody is characterized by broad reactivity with antibodies of other animal species (which are often the source of the assay antibodies).
 Such antibodies are commonly referred to as human anti-animal antibodies (HAAA).
 Human anti-mouse antibodies (HAMA) belong to this category.
 They can create both false positive and false negative results.